 Standard & Poor's downgraded France's rating from AAA to AA+ in January 2012, Moody's followed in November 2012, and Fitch, the third of the main ratings' agencies, finally downgraded France's rating in July 2013.

-In 2013 there is an increasing consensus, even in France, that the French economy is in the doldrums.
+Since 2013 there has been an increasing consensus, even in France, that the French economy is in the doldrums.
 While president Hollande keeps reaffirming that things are going to get better, few people in France believe him; even positive figures are greeted with a certain scepticism.

 As the situation fails to improve, there has been much soul-searching in France, concerning the country's economic problems.
 In April 2013, the French newsmagazine le Point ran an issue headlined Are the French lazy?
 To which the answer provided was a resounding "yes" - backed up with international comparisons showing that a) the French work shorter hours than other major European economies (1,679 hours a year, compared to 1904 hours in Germany), b) they retire earlier than people in other European economies (average retirement age 60.3 years in France, compared to 62.6 in Germany, and 64.1 in the UK), and c) they take more holidays than people in most other major European holidays...
 36 days per year, the same as the British, but 7 days more than the Germans.
 Le Point concludes with the observation that the number of hours' work per year per inhabitant in France (total number of hours worked divided by total population) is among the lowest of any developed economy - 11% lower than in Germany, 22% less than in Scandinavia, and almost 40% less than South Korea.